Belonging at St. John’s

 St. John’s College has no religious affiliation, but it is a community that welcomes and includes students of all religious and spiritual backgrounds.

-The college offers many co-curricular opportunities to hear from and study diverse thinkers, scholars, and authors.
+The college offers many co-curricular opportunities to hear from and study a rich array of thinkers, scholars, and authors.
 These include our Dean’s Lecture Series, preceptorials, study groups, and more.

 In 1952, W. E. B. Du Bois delivered an historic lecture at the Annapolis campus, the only author in the college’s reading list to have spoken at St. John’s College.
 Both campuses commemorated the 70th anniversary of this important event by holding all-college seminars on the speech that he gave.